Cwagne17/FactoryCI/README.md

 ### Setting up a new project

+Read of the repo of the owner

+1. User installs the GitHub app (manually)
 1. User creates a new project
    1. If they are not an existing owner, create a new owner
       1. This will authenticate them with GitHub